cs4241-19a/a2-shortstack/README.md

 ### Design:
 - I implemented a slider for the front page.
 The example slider code is found here: https://startbootstrap.com/snippets/full-slider/
-- I coded the entry box from scratch.
+- I coded the form entry textbox and table from scratch.
 I also tried my best to maintain a consistent style throughout all HTML pages(including color and font choices).
 - I modified this template and turned it into my Results page: https://templatemag.com/demo/GlobalLanding/.
 It was difficult to make the layering work properly because of the interaction with the particles.
 P.S.: In A1 I could not accomplish having both the particles interaction in the background as well as the buttons clickable in the front, but this time it is working.